Mennonites are one of the lesser-known Christian groups that arose from the Protestant Reformation.

 This concept is cribbed from the Amish, who are notorious for their practice of meidung, or shunning.

-In these regards, it’s easy to see why someone could see a practicing Old Order Amish person and believe them to be Amish.
+In these regards, it’s easy to see why someone could see a practicing Old Order Mennonite person and believe them to be Amish.
 After all, they dress similarly (some say “the uniform is the same”), they travel similarly, and they even practice similar church disciplines.

 One of the major differences, however, is that Old Order Mennonites will have churches where they worship, which are also called “meeting houses.”
 This is a stark contrast to the Amish, who have no churches.